 8. Go to seminars, take classes

 When it comes to classes, these are typically pricey, but like seminars, can also be very beneficial.
-Will O’Neil workshps, Investools, and Online Trading Academy, and Bulls On Wall Street provide a variety of courses on investing and trading.
+Will O’Neil workshps, Investools, Online Trading Academy, and Bulls On Wall Street provide a variety of courses on investing and trading.

 9. Buy your first stock or practice trading through a simulator

 With your online broker account setup, the best way to get started it to simply take the plunge and make your first trade.
 Don’t be afraid to start small, even 1, 10, or 20 shares will serve its purpose of getting you in the game.

 If trading with real capital is not possible initially or not of interest, consider using a stock simulator for virtual trading.
 A variety of online brokers offer virtual trading for practicing.